GabTak/Price-Comparison-Website/README.md

 # Price-Comparison-Website

-This project is a price comparison website where users can add products from various stores to the basket.
-The total cost for the items in the basket is calculated for each store.
-This helps user pick which store is cheapest to shop at based on the chosen items.
+This project is a price comparison website where users can create a shopping list by picking items from various stores and compare the total price for each store to help them make an informed decision on where they want to shop.

 # Operation